Frequently Asked Questions

 While serving as a juror, you will be compensated as follows:

-Mileage: Mileage is paid at a rate of 56.5 cents per mile round trip from your residence to the court, or the cost of public transportation.
+Mileage: Mileage is paid at a rate of $0.67 cents per mile round trip from your residence to the court, or the cost of public transportation.
+Note: For purposes of this section, “public transportation” does not include a taxicab, Uber, or Lyft.
 Please check your odometer readings on your first trip so that you can furnish the court with the number of miles traveled upon your arrival.
 You will also be compensated for any tolls that you incur round trip between your residence and the courthouse.
+Jurors should be prepared to inform the jury clerk at check-in what tolls they incurred.
+If a juror is unable to provide that information, they will only be reimbursed for mileage.

-Overnight: If you travel more than one hundred miles from your residence to the courthouse, you may stay overnight on the evening prior to your report date, and while you are serving.
+Overnight: If you travel more than one hundred miles or 2 hours one way from your residence to the courthouse, you may stay overnight on the evening prior to your report date, and while you are serving.
 You are responsible for payment of any bills you receive for lodging and meals, and you must submit your hotel receipt to the jury clerk in order to be reimbursed at the current per diem rate.

-Payment: Typically your check for jury service will be mailed to you within one week from the completion of your service.
+Payment: Typically your check for jury service will be mailed to you within two weeks from the completion of your service.

 Will jury service affect my employment?